Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 Environmental destruction is the focus of “Pre-Ignition“, Away‘s childhood fears of human being’s disregard for our only home the inspiration for yet another unsettling tale.
 The space-age treatise “Into My Hypercube” is oddly one of the more humanistic moments here, the narrator’s loneliness starkly rendered as he drifts through his inner cosmos.
 It’s as close to a ballad as we’re likely to get from VOIVOD, and it’s weirdly affecting.
 The song ends in a galloping race headlong into insanity that is galvanizing and emotionally potent.

 Voivod finishes the album with the epic “Sub-Effect“, the song contorting numerous times, the listener struggling to keep up with the number of ideas the band throws onto the conveyor belt throttling towards the incinerator.
 When the group launches into the musical quasar immediately following Snake‘s declaration, “Too late for S.O.S.“, we’re treated to another ridiculously groovy Blacky bass line.
 The song builds and builds until we’re completely spent, ready to be placed back into hypersleep.

 ‘Nothingface‘ is just as much an enigma today as it was when it was released in 1989.
 The album still feels like an artifact left behind by some alien culture for us to marvel and meditate over.
 Every song is overloaded with ideas but somehow manages to connect with us on a visceral level, not just a cerebral one.
-This is a stellar example of a band who was (and honestly, always will be) ahead of their time.
+This is a stellar example of a band that was (and honestly, always will be) ahead of their time.
 If bands are even partially representative of the geographical locales they hail from, Canada must be one strange place indeed.